renderedtext/semaphore-docs-new/source/docs/adding-github-bitbucket-project-to-semaphore.md

 Once you have confirmed permission access, Semaphore will present you with a list of your repositories.
 If the list is very long, you can use the search box located at the top to narrow it down.
-If you've chose 'Private & Public' option you will see private and open source projects in the list.
+If you selected 'Private & Public' option, you will see both private and open source projects in the list.

-We will now go ahead and choose a private project from GitHub.
+We will now go ahead and select a private project from GitHub.

 A note for Bitbucket users: in order to add a repository, a user has to either be its creator or belong to a Bitbucket group that has admin rights to it.